dmitriypy/AlertsInUkraine/README.md

 # AlertsInUkraine
-Unofficial SDK for alerts.in.ua in Python
+Unofficial SDK for alerts.in.ua in Python, that i made with my Capybara <3

 Get key
 -----